Modernism: After 1945

 More recently, the term "late modernism" has been redefined by at least one critic and used to refer to works written after 1945, rather than 1930.
 With this usage goes the idea that the ideology of modernism was significantly re-shaped by the events of World War II, especially the Holocaust and the dropping of the atom bomb.

 The post-war period left the capitals of Europe in upheaval, with an urgency to economically and physically rebuild and to politically regroup.
 In Paris (the former center of European culture and the former capital of the art world), the climate for art was a disaster.
 Important collectors, dealers, and modernist artists, writers, and poets fled Europe for New York and America.
 The surrealists and modern artists from every cultural center of Europe had fled the onslaught of the Nazis for safe haven in the United States.
 Many of those who did not flee perished.
 A few artists, notably Pablo Picasso, Henri Matisse, and Pierre Bonnard, remained in France and survived.

 The 1940s in New York City heralded the triumph of American Abstract Expressionism, a modernist movement that combined lessons learned from Henri Matisse, Pablo Picasso, Surrealism, Joan Miró, Cubism, Fauvism, and early modernism via great teachers in America like Hans Hofmann and John D. Graham.
 American artists benefited from the presence of Piet Mondrian, Fernand Léger, Max Ernst and the André Breton group, Pierre Matisse's gallery, and Peggy Guggenheim's gallery The Art of This Century, as well as other factors.

-Paris, moreover, recaptured much of its luster in the 1950s and 1960s as the center of a machine art florescence, with both of the leading machine art sculptors Jean Tinguely and Nicolas Schöffer having moved there to launch their careers—and which florescence, in light of the technocentric character of modern life, may well have a particularly long-lasting influence.
+Paris, in the 1950s and 1960s, acted as the center of a machine art florescence, with both of the leading machine art sculptors Jean Tinguely and Nicolas Schöffer having moved there to launch their careers—and which florescence, in light of the technocentric character of modern life, have a particularly long-lasting influence.